- The International Kitchen

 I have spent several Easters in Sardinia, and pasquetta included a day in the countryside stuffing ourselves full of mixed appetizers (cheese and salami, fried or grilled vegetables and the like), a couple of pasta dishes, and whole roasted animals, usually a small suckling pig, lamb, and sometimes a goat as well.
 We would collapse on the grass under a tree afterwards to rest.
 While Easter was a family day, pasquetta often included extended family and friends, a group so big that we’d have to eat around the ping pong table.

-Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.
+As well as travel tips, promotions, and information on our best cooking vacations.